Selecting a Security, Surveillance Camera : CCTV or IP Camera

 Web Cameras

-A web camera is connected to the PC, most often via a USB port, and uses the PC to make video available to other viewers.
+A webcam or web camera is connected to the PC, either directly via a USB port or wirelessly.
+It can also be built into computer hardware, such as a laptop.
 Images from a web camera can be accessed over the Internet with the help of monitoring software.
 Web camera images can be uploaded to a web server, either continuously or at regular intervals.

-Webcams are being used effectively for security purposes.
-Webcams can be used to monitor and record activity in small offices, shops and homes.
-Monitoring software, such as WebCam Monitor, is needed to complete a video security system.
+Webcams can be used effectively for security purposes.
+Use a webcam to monitor and record activity in small offices, shops and homes.
+Monitoring software, such as WebCam Monitor, is needed to complete a video security system using a webcam.
 A web camera works only if it is directly attached to a PC.
 You will need a long cable if you want to monitor something that is not near the PC the web cam is attached to.
 Web cameras can only be directly read and controlled by one host computer and cannot be shared across a network.

 IP Cameras

-IP camera, is a digital video camera designed for surveillance, and which can be viewed via the Internet.
+The IP camera is a digital video camera designed for surveillance that can be viewed over a network.
 IP cameras are stand-alone devices that connect to your Ethernet or wireless network.
-You can monitor multiple cameras in different locations from a PC over the Internet.
+You can monitor multiple IP cameras in different locations from a PC using your local network or the Internet.

 Let’s look at the benefits of an IP camera over CCTV.